Gears 5 collectibles guide – all collectible and component locations

 Nethercutt Helmet

-As you progress, you’ll see a large door that’s being guarded by gun turrets.
-Walk down the path opposite the door until you come across a room filled with corpses.
-In the centre of this is the helmet collectible.
+As you progress, you’ll see a large door that’s being guarded by gun turrets after a vision.
+Turn around and walk down the path to the left.
+The path will fork, so head to the right until you come across a pit with a few corpses.
+In the centre of this is the helmet Gears 5 collectible.

 Subject Analysis UL-119-2

-Once you’ve turned off the turrets, walk downstairs and past the frozen soldiers on the right.
+Once you’ve turned off the cryo-jets in the laboratory, walk downstairs and past the frozen soldiers on the right.
 Continue up the ramp and kick down the door to find the file on a desk in the room ahead.

 Subject Analysis TE-872-3